-Feminist, cis-gender, female, straight, white-British, married, cat-owner, very short-sighted, very short height-wise, supply teacher (English), Guardian reader, 6music listener, bad driver, red wine drinker, introvert, person with ms, reader of books, 36 years old (for a few months yet), sister, daughter, small town dweller, worrier, easily amused.
+Feminist, cis-gender, female, straight, white-British, married, cat-owner, very short-sighted, very short height-wise, supply teacher (English), Guardian reader, 6music listener, bad driver, red wine drinker, introvert, person with ms, reader of books, 37 years old, sister, daughter, small town dweller, worrier, easily amused.

 Well.
 [Aside: As an English teacher, I often put a cross through this word when a kid starts a piece of writing with it, for example: ‘Well, Juliet is eager to hear…’, or ‘Well, it was a sunny afternoon’.]
 However…